 The video is currently being delivered to a variety of audiences such as banks, agencies and community groups with the purpose of:

 It can also provide a useful insight into these crimes for victims and family members.

-The Operation Signature work focuses on the protection of the vulnerable members of our communities in Sussex, preventing them from becoming victims of such fraud and subject to further financial loss.
+The Operation Signature work focuses on the protection of the vulnerable members of our communities, preventing them from becoming victims of such fraud and subject to further financial loss.

 We have a process for recognising victims of all fraud as victims of crime and providing preventative measures to support and protect them from further targeting.
 This can include:

 We also aim to raise awareness of the issue within our communities through our neighbourhood policing teams and the media, encouraging people to take preventative steps.